Welcome to the Walgreens International Pharmacist Resource Center.

 In order to preserve her right to continue to work for a specific employer, any employee in TN visa status must have an extension filed on her behalf by the employer before the current visa status expires.

-The applicant, in person, should file TN petitions with a Free Trade Officer of the INS at a port-of-entry or pre-flight inspection station.
+The applicant, in person, should file TN petitions with a Free Trade Officer of the USCIS at a port-of-entry or pre-flight inspection station.
 Prior to departure, the employee will need to obtain an offer letter detailing the position, job duties, rate of pay, and location.

 Lawful permanent residence classification